itsnicksia/wizardry-daphne-guide/docs/frequently-asked-questions.md

 **This is currently a subject of testing and debate among the community, and this will be updated once we know more.**

 ### How should I spend my bonus points on X character?
 In the long run, this really doesn't matter.
-There is also no true community consensus.
-Some people recommend putting all the bonus points towards the character's primary stat.
-Other people recommend putting all of the bonus points towards speed.
-Some people recommend splitting them between the character's primary stat, speed, and vitality.
-There is no wrong way to do this, and when you get to level 30+, it's very easy to have a character's points in a stat be in the 30s and 40s, so a few more points here and there won't make or break a character.
-There is no way for you to "brick" a character by choosing a specific point distribution.
+Stats will ultimately "level out" as you get higher in levels, so the bonus points only make an impact in the very early game.
+Most people tend to recommend some combination of an adventurer's primary stat, speed, and vitality.
+Ultimately, though, there is no "best option" and there is no way to ruin an adventurer with your bonus point distribution.

 ### What should I do with my duplicicates of X character?
 There's no hard or fast rule on this either.
 I put some of my personal thoughts and suggestions in the Character Analysis tab, so feel free to follow those if you'd like.
 You can never go wrong by saving a duplicate for future use, though.